What is LSD (Long Slow Distance) in Running?

 A tempo run is a sustained effort at lactate threshold intensity, which is the fastest pace that can be sustained for one hour in highly fit runners and the fastest pace that can be sustained for 20 minutes in less fit or beginner runners.

-Tempo or threshold runs serve to increase the speed you can sustain for a prolonged period of time and to increase the time you can sustain that relatively fast pace.
-These runs should include a good warm-up and cool down doing the increased effort in the middle.
+Tempo or threshold runs serve to increase the speed you can sustain for a prolonged period and to increase the time you can sustain that relatively fast pace.
+These runs should include a good warm-up and cool-down, increasing the effort in the middle.
 These runs can be as little as 3 miles or 5 km.

 Why add hill repeats to the tempo run?

 Hill repeats are a great form of any speed training.
 Hill repeats are repeated short segments of hard uphill running.
 They increase aerobic power, high-intensity fatigue resistance, pain tolerance, and run-specific strength.